kennykb/NYbuildings_repair/README.md

-A great number of building footprints appear to have been imported by OSM users `AlexCleary` and `NYbuildings` - both of which are pseudonyms of `mileuthi`.
+A great number of building footprints appear to have been imported by OSM users `AlexCleary` and `NYbuildings` - both of which are pseudonyms of `miluethi`.
 The import source is not given in the tags or changeset comments, but I suspect that the footprints are from either the
 [Microsoft building footprints](https://cugir.library.cornell.edu/catalog/cugir-009053)